JD/LLM in Law & Entrepreneurship Degree Requirements

-- Deal Skills for the Transactional Lawyer or Negotiation or another skills-based course approved by Prof. Buell (fall 3L year)
+- One approved skills-based course (Deal Skills for the Transactional Lawyer or Negotiation or Contract Drafting or another skills-based course approved by the Program Director)

-- Start-Up Ventures Clinic or Community Enterprise Law Clinic (fall 3L year) or LLM-LE Practicum (spring 3L year)
+- LLM-LE Practicum or Start-Up Ventures Clinic or Community Enterprise Law Clinic

 - JD Ethics Requirement: A two-credit course in ethics and professional responsibility.

 - JD Substantial Research and Writing Project Requirement: One faculty-supervised research paper for a minimum of two credits.
 This may be fulfilled by way of a seminar or an independent study.
 The SRWP paper must be a solo project; group projects may not be used to fulfill the requirement.
 The student's engagement in a substantial research and writing project must be registered with the Registrar's Office no later than the end of the drop/add period of the student's fifth semester.
 Courses that satisfy the SRWP are identified in the Course Browser by using the JD Course of Study drop-down menu and searching for "JD - substantial research and writing."

 - JD Experiential Learning Requirement: A minimum six credits in simulation courses, clinics and/or externships.
 Courses that satisfy the Experiential Learning Requirement are identified in the Course Browser by using the JD Course of Study drop-down menu and searching for "experiential learning."
 Prescribed courses within the JD-LLM-LE curriculum that count toward the experiential learning requirement include the following: Community Enterprise Law Clinic, Deal Skills for the Transactional Lawyer, Negotiation, Start-Up Ventures Clinic, and The Way it All Works.